longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_flags.rst

   Defends very badly against :unit:`Fighters`.

 :strong:`HelpWonder`
   Can help to build a wonder.
-Must travel to target city.
+The unit must travel to target city.
+These are typically :unit:`Caravan` and :unit:`Freight` units.

 :strong:`Horse`
   Attack value reduced when attacking :unit:`Pikemen`.